About the Marsh

 Dyke Marsh, a Well-Studied Marsh

-Under the sponsorship of the Friends of Dyke Marsh, ecologist and author David W. Johnston, Ph.D., (1926-2015) consolidated and summarized many studies and reports addressing Dyke Marsh and published a paper the Virginia Journal of Science (Volume 51, Number 4, Winter 2000).
+Under the sponsorship of the Friends of Dyke Marsh, ecologist and author David W. Johnston, Ph.D., (1926-2015) consolidated and summarized many studies and reports addressing Dyke Marsh and published a paper in the Virginia Journal of Science (Volume 51, Number 4, Winter 2000).
 This compilation is an invaluable historical record and source of data about Dyke Marsh’s ecology, flora and fauna and human interaction.

 The Virginia Journal of Science has made it available online here.
 You can access it on our website at Johnston Study.
 FODM has a limited number of reprints.
 Email us to determine availability and briefly explain your interest in the document.